 - h.
 Require that temporary or permanent mulch be uniformly applied by mechanical or hydraulic means and stabilized by disc-anchoring or use of hydraulic soil stabilizers. - i.
-Provide a temporary vegetative cover consisting of a suitable, fast-growing, dense grass-seed mix spread at a minimum at the MnDOT-specified rate per acre.
+Require a temporary vegetative cover consisting of a suitable, fast-growing, dense grass-seed mix spread at a minimum at the MnDOT-specified rate per acre.
 If temporary cover is to remain in place beyond the present growing season, two-thirds of the seed mix shall be composed of perennial grasses. - j.
-Provide a 4-foot wide sod buffer along the curb line of all streets adjacent to the site and along all property boundaries where runoff could leave the site. - k.
-Specify a permanent vegetation cover consisting of sod, a suitable grass-seed mixture, or a combination thereof.
-On slopes greater than or equal to 3 feet horizontal: 1 foot vertical, seeded areas shall be either mulched or covered by fibrous blankets to protect seeds and limit erosion. - I. Provide temporary on-site sedimentation basins when 10 or more acres of land disturbance drains to a common location.
+Require a permanent vegetation cover consisting of sod, a suitable grass-seed mixture, or a combination thereof.
+On slopes greater than or equal to 3 feet horizontal: 1 foot vertical, seeded areas shall be either mulched or covered by fibrous blankets to protect seeds and limit erosion. - k.
+Provide temporary on-site sedimentation basins when 10 or more acres of land disturbance drains to a common location.
 Install temporary sediment basins where appropriate in areas with steep slopes or highly erodible soils drain to one area.
-On-site detention basins shall be designed to achieve pollutant removal efficiencies equal to or greater than those obtained by implementing the criteria set forth by the NPDES Permit for Construction Activity (MPCA, latest version) and the Minnesota Stormwater Manual. - m.
-Include effective energy dissipation devices or stilling basins to prevent erosion at all stormwater outfalls.
+On-site detention basins shall be designed to achieve pollutant removal efficiencies equal to or greater than those obtained by implementing the criteria set forth by the NPDES Permit for Construction Activity (MPCA, latest version) and the Minnesota Stormwater Manual. - I. Include effective energy dissipation devices or stilling basins to prevent erosion at all stormwater outfalls.
 Specifically: - 1.
-Outfalls with outlet velocities of less than 4 fps that project flows downstream in a direction of 30 degrees or less from the normal flow direction generally shall not require energy dissipaters or stilling basins, but they may need some riprap protection. - Energy dissipaters shall be sized to provide an average outlet velocity of no more than 6 fps.
-If riprap is also used, the average outlet velocity may be increased to 8 fps. - n.
-Specify riprap consisting of natural angular stone suitably graded by weight for the anticipated velocities. - o.
-Provide riprap to an adequate depth below the ordinary high water level and to a height above the outfall or channel bottom to ensure that the riprap will not be undermined by scour or rendered ineffective by displacement. - p.
-Specify that riprap be placed over a suitably graded filter material or filter fabric to ensure that soil particles do not migrate through the riprap and reduce its stability.
+Outfalls with outlet velocities of less than 4 fps that project flows downstream in a direction of 30 degrees or less from the normal flow direction generally shall not require energy dissipaters or stilling basins. - 2.
+Energy dissipaters shall be sized to provide an average outlet velocity of no more than 6 fps.
+If riprap is also used, the average outlet velocity may be increased to 8 fps. - m.
+Specify riprap consisting of natural angular stone suitably graded by weight for the anticipated velocities. - n.
+Provide riprap to an adequate depth below the ordinary high water level and to a height above the outfall or channel bottom to ensure that the riprap will not be undermined by scour or rendered ineffective by displacement. - o.
+Specify that riprap be placed over a suitably graded filter material or filter fabric to ensure that soil particles do not migrate through the riprap and reduce its stability. - p.

-q.
 Streambank erosion and streambed degradation control measures must be employed whenever the net sediment transport for a reach of stream is greater than zero or whenever the stream's natural tendency to form meanders directly threatens damage to structures, utilities, or natural amenities in public areas.

-8.0 Definitions
+8.0 Other Requirements